mfeemster/keysharp/README.md

 			-this.propname refers to the property in the most derived subclass.
 			-To avoid confusion, it is best not to give properties the same name between base and sub classes.
 		-For any __Enum() class method, it should have a parameter value of 2 when returning Array or Map, since their enumerators have two fields.
-		-Passing "GetCommandLine" to DllCall() won't work exactly as the examples show.
-Instead, the type must be "ptr" and the result must be wrapped in StrGet() like:
+		-Passing `GetCommandLine` to DllCall() won't work exactly as the examples show.
+Instead, the type must be `ptr` and the result must be wrapped in StrGet() like:
-			-StrGet(DllCall("GetCommandLine", "ptr"))
+			-StrGet(DllCall(`GetCommandLine`, `ptr`))
 		-Internally, all vk and sc related variables are treated as int, unlike AHK where some are byte and others are ushort.
 Continually casting back and forth is probably bad for performance, so everything relating to keys is made to be int across the board.
 			-Regex does not use Perl Compatible Regular Expressions.
 Instead, it uses the built in C# RegEx library.
 This results in the following changes from AHK:
 				-The following options are different:
 					-A: Forces the pattern to be anchored; that is, it can match only at the start of Haystack.
-Under most conditions, this is equivalent to explicitly anchoring the pattern by means such as "^".
+Under most conditions, this is equivalent to explicitly anchoring the pattern by means such as `^`.
 						-This is not supported, instead just use ^ or \A in your regex string.

 					-C: Enables the auto-callout mode.
 						-This is not supported.
 C# regular expressions don't support calling an event handler for each match.
 You must manually iterate through the matches yourself.

 					-D: Forces dollar-sign ($) to match at the very end of Haystack, even if Haystack's last item is a newline.
 Without this option, $ instead matches right before the final newline (if there is one).
-Note: This option is ignored when the "m" option is present.
+Note: This option is ignored when the `m` option is present.
 						-This is not supported, instead just use $.
 However, this will only match \n, not \r\n.
 To match the CR/LF character combination, include \r?$ in the regular expression pattern.

 					-J: Allows duplicate named subpatterns.